anhnguyendepocen/SSDSBook/slack.md

 # Slack

 One of the three core areas for analysis development identified by Parker (2017) is collaboration.
-Data science work often occurs in teams, sometimes remotely, and building a skillset in working collaboratively from the outset is important.
+Data science work often occurs in teams, sometimes remotely, and building a skill set in working collaboratively from the outset is important.
 This chapter will not focus on the soft skills required for working as part of a team.
 Rather, we'll focus on some of the technical tools that are useful for facilitating this work.
 One of the more common tools used today in data science, research, software development, and other technical settings is the service [Slack](https://slack.com).
 At its core, Slack is a messaging tool designed to keep people in touch with one another.
 The following sections introduce some basic Slack functions.
 You can also use [Slack's knowledge base for users](https://get.slack.help/hc/en-us/categories/200111606), which has a wealth of information for using Slack and adjusting the various settings described here.

 ## Slack Basics
 Slack is organized into **workspaces**, which are dedicated organizations that are independent from each other.
 This means that you have individual login credentials (username and password) for each Slack workspace.
 The image below is of a Slack workspace for [Introduction to Geographic Information Science (SOC 4650/5650)](https://slu-soc5650.github.io).
 We will discuss some of the individual elements of this image below.